yimuchen/UserUtils/Common/doc/ArgumentExtender.md

 ---

-The ArgumentExtender class is a wrapper for:
+The `ArgumentExtender` class is a wrapper for:

-- `boost::property_tree` to store the json file structure described above file.
+- `rapidjson::Document` to store the JSON file structure described above file.
 - `boost::program_options::options_description` instance for defining the
-  the the options to be parsed.
+  options to be parsed.
 - `boost::program_options::variables_map` instance for storing the results of the program input options.

 Functions are added to simplify the argument parsing process, as well as getting the extended argument values.
-Additional parsing rules will be added to help ensure that the json file formats between options are in sync.
+Additional parsing rules will be added to help ensure that the JSON file formats between options are in sync.

 In general, the typical usage of the class should be something like this:

-1. Defining the class instance with json file(s).
-During this step, the parser also checks to see that the json file structure is consistent for each of the potential options (i.e. they have the same extended variables defined in the file.)
+1. Defining the class instance with JSON file(s).
+During this step, the parser also checks to see that the JSON file structure is consistent for each of the potential options (i.e. they have the same extended variables defined in the file.)
-2. Defining the options_description for defining the options.
+2. Defining the `options_description` for defining the options.
 3. Take in the program inputs.
-During this step, the class will also check to see if the option is consistent with the json file (i.e. if the user input has its entry corresponding entry in the json file).
-The options defined in the json file will be assumed to be madatory argument.
+During this step, the class will also check to see if the option is consistent with the JSON file (i.e. if the user input has its entry corresponding entry in the JSON file).
+The options defined in the JSON file will be assumed to be mandatory argument.
 4. Throughout the program, call the class to get the program inputs and extended variables.